ashwinibn3/UK-Equity-Loan-Analytics-Regional-Lending-Trends-/README.md

 - Advanced DAX: SWITCH, DIVIDE, CALCULATE, TOPN logic

 ## Key Insights Extracted
-**FTB Share**: 81.26% of all equity loans were issued to First-Time Buyers.
+- 81.26% of all equity loans were issued to First-Time Buyers nationally.
-**Regional Hotspots**: Top 3 boroughs (Wiltshire, Central Bedfordshire, Wakefield) accounted for 4.39% of all lending.
+- Wiltshire, Central Bedfordshire, and Wakefield accounted for 4.39% of total loan distribution.
-**Risk Signal**: Regions with high non-FTB lending rates were flagged as potentially over-leveraged or risky.
+- Over 60% of loans were issued in just 100 out of 300+ regions, showing high regional concentration.
-**London View**: An interactive map helps isolate and drill down into London boroughs.
+- A London-focused interactive map allows users to drill down into borough-level loan trends.

 ## Outcome & Learning
--Improved my real-world Power BI dashboarding and financial storytelling
+- Improved my real-world Power BI dashboarding and financial storytelling
--Learned to clean and model regional housing datasets
+- Learned to clean and model regional housing datasets
--Developed KPI thinking using DAX
+- Developed KPI thinking using DAX
--Gained confidence presenting geographic insights tailored to **lending institutions**
+- Gained confidence in presenting geographic lending insights tailored to mortgage and finance institutions.

 ## Tools & Technologies
 - Power BI